lvxuan12/SCSES/README.md

 createDemoConfigshiny(host = "localhost", launch.browser=TRUE)
 ```

-**Note**: The test dataset includes fewer cells and chromosomes to ensure faster completation of the Tutorial.
+**Note**: The test dataset includes fewer cells and events to ensure faster completation of the Tutorial.
 Therefore, the default parameters in `createConfigshiny` are not suitable.
 Please use the `createDemoConfigshiny` function instead,
 which provides default values optimized for the test dataset.